WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

          this returns "invalid", return "invalid".
       1. Let `main-certificate` be the first certificate in `certificate-chain`.
       1. Set `publicKey` to `main-certificate`'s public key.
-      1. The client MUST define a partial function from public key types to signing algorithms, and this function must at the minimum include the following mappings:

-         RSA, 2048 bits:
-         : rsa_pss_rsae_sha256 or rsa_pss_pss_sha256, as defined in Section
-           4.2.3 of {{!I-D.ietf-tls-tls13}}, depending on which of the rsaEncryption OID or RSASSA-PSS OID {{!RFC8017}} is used.

-         EC, with the secp256r1 curve:
+      1. If `publicKey` is an RSA key, return "invalid".
-         : ecdsa_secp256r1_sha256 as defined in Section 4.2.3 of
+      1. If `publicKey` is a key using the secp256r1 elliptic curve, set `signing-alg` to ecdsa_secp256r1_sha256 as defined in Section 4.2.3 of
          {{!I-D.ietf-tls-tls13}}.

-         EC, with the secp384r1 curve:
-         : ecdsa_secp384r1_sha384 as defined in Section 4.2.3 of
-           {{!I-D.ietf-tls-tls13}}.

-         Set `signing-alg` to the result of applying this function to the type of `main-certificate`'s public key.
-If the function is undefined on this input, return "invalid".
+      1. Otherwise, either return "invalid" or set `signing-alg` to a non-legacy signing algorithm defined by TLS 1.3 or later ({{!I-D.ietf-tls-tls13}}).
+This choice MUST depend only on `publicKey`'s type and not on any other context.
    1. If `ed25519key` is present, set `publicKey` to `ed25519key` and `signing-alg` to ed25519, as defined by {{!RFC8032}}
 1. If `expires` is more than 7 days (604800 seconds) after `date`, return